 - Dependency injection,

-- Support for REST, GraphQL, WebSockets, and microservices.
+- built in support for REST, GraphQL, WebSockets, and microservices,

-Unlike Node.js alone, Nest.js enforces clear architectural patterns, making it ideal for complex SaaS systems.
+Unlike Node.js alone, Nest.js enforces clear architectural patterns, making it ideal for enterprise applications and complex SaaS systems.

 Framework vs Runtime